K-V-Dylla/MyWebpage/content/project/Flyfood-Mover/index.md

 **Setup control:** Coordination of the motor driving platform movement with the valves regulating odor delivery was controlled using an Arduino UNO microcontroller board.

 **Usability:** Although it required a lot of troubleshooting and redesigning, the final product proofed to be a powerful tool for behavioral experiments.
 The Flyfood-Mover allowed me to conduct the challenging experiment described above, yielding compelling new results.
-But it's application is not limited to the current use case, as the exposure paradigms and stimuli can be easily modified.
+But it's application is not limited to the current use case, as the exposure paradigms and stimuli can be modified easily.
 I conducted some preliminary trials using it as oviposition assay, for example.

 {{< figure library="true" src="FFM-setupannotated.jpg" width="80%" title="The Flyfood-Mover -- what the prototype really looks like." lightbox="false" >}}